volodymyrhudyma/blog/content/blog/the-best-momentjs-alternatives.md

 *Immutable*

-[Luxon](https://github.com/moment/luxon) is a library for working with dates and times in JavaScript, created by one of the Moment maintainers.
-The whole history behind creating this library is available [here](https://github.com/moment/luxon/blob/master/docs/why.md).
+[Luxon](https://github.com/moment/luxon) is a library for working with dates and times in JavaScript, created by one of the MomentJS maintainers.
+The full story behind the creation of this library is available [here](https://github.com/moment/luxon/blob/master/docs/why.md).

-Example of adding one day to today's date:
+Example of adding a day to today's date:

 ```javascript
 import { DateTime } from "luxon";